 The houses at nos.
 191, 201 and 215 Pascoe Vale Road are Non-contributory.
+The Edwardian house at 195 Pascoe Vale Road was substantial altered after the precinct was first assessed, and is now Non-contributory.
 All other houses are Contributory.